dhanunjaireddy07/CreditCard-Fraud/README.md

 Conclusion

 In conclusion, the main objective of this project was to find the most suited model for creditcard fraud detection in terms of the machine learning techniques chosen for the project.
-It was met by building the four models and finding the accuracies of them all; the best in terms of accuracy is KNN and Decision Tree, which scored 100 on credit card fraud and increased the customer’s satisfaction as it will provide themwith a better experience and feeling secure.
+It was met by building the randomforestclassifier model and  the best in terms of accuracy, which scored 100 on credit card fraud and increased the customer’s satisfaction as it will provide themwith a better experience and feeling secure.